Cement & Concrete Products Manufacturers

 The average cement manufacturer employs 91 workers and generates about $102 million annually, while the average concrete or concrete product manufacturer employs 44 workers and generates $18.9 million annually.

-• The cement and concrete manufacturing industry consists of about 3,900 companies that employ about 181,500 workers and generate about $61.5 billion annually.
+- The cement and concrete manufacturing industry consists of about 3,900 companies, employs about 205,600 workers, and generates about $69.5 billion annually.

-• About 91 US companies manufacture cement.
+- About 90 US companies manufacture cement.
 The cement manufacturing industry is highly concentrated; the top 20 companies account for 91% of sector sales.
 The concrete product manufacturing industry is less concentrated; the top 50 companies account for 70% of industry sales.
-The ready-mix concrete industry is least concentrated with the top 50 companies accounting for 47% of industry sales.
+The ready-mix concrete industry is least concentrated, with the top 50 companies accounting for 47% of industry sales.

-• Large companies include CEMEX, LafargeHolcim, Heidelberg Cement, and Martin Marietta Materials.
+- Large companies include CEMEX, Holcim Group (formerly LafargeHolcim), Heidelberg Materials (formerly Heidelberg Cement), and Martin Marietta Materials.
 Many large cement manufacturers are owned by foreign companies.
-Experts estimate 80% of cement clinker capacity is foreign-owned.
+About 89% of US cement capacity was foreign-owned in 2018.

 Industry Forecast